 White or Black

-The VertDesk Converter can be returned within the first 30 days.
+The VertDesk Converter can be returned within the first 30 days for a full refund.
+BTOD.com will cover the return shipping costs.
 The item must be returned in its original packaging and in like new condition.
-Upon receiving the item back in good condition, BTOD.com will issue you a full refund.
-If you prefer to have BTOD.com arrange for the return shipping, then the charges will be deducted from your refund.

 The VertDesk Converter comes standard with a five year warranty.
 There are no exclusions.